ASEMS Part 1 - Policy

-Operating Centres, Project Teams or equivalent shall establish, implement and maintain a procedure for the on-going proactive identification of environmental impacts.
+Operating Centres, Delivery Teams or equivalent shall establish, implement and maintain a procedure for the on-going proactive identification of environmental impacts.

 Safety Hazard Identification

-Operating Centres, Project Teams or equivalent shall establish, implement and maintain a procedure for the on-going proactive identification of safety hazards.
+Operating Centres, Delivery Teams or equivalent shall establish, implement and maintain a procedure for the on-going proactive identification of safety hazards.

 Safety and Environmental Objectives and Targets